 - Peel and core the apples and cut them into small chunks.
 Place them in a bowl and top with the lemon juice to stop them browning.

-- Place the skillet on the stove on medium-high heat.
+- Place a 7 inch in diameter cast iron skillet on the stove on medium-high heat.
 Add the coconut oil, honey, vanilla extract, cinnamon and nutmeg to the skillet and cook for approximately 2 minutes until hot then add in the apple pieces and stir to coat them in the sauce.

 - Cook the apples for approximately 8 minutes until they are soft.